GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 modifiers to your CPT Rƒnames when used in GMT commands.
 The **+u**\ *unit* modifier will scale z *from unit to* meters, while **+U**\ *unit* does the inverse (scale z *from meters to unit*).

+Since GMT supports several coordinate systems for color specification, many master (or user) CPTs will contain the special comment

+| ``# COLOR_MODEL = model``

+where *model* specifies how the color-values in the CPT should be interpreted.
+By default we assume colors are given as red/green/blue triplets (each in the 0-255 range) separated by slashes (model = *rgb*), but alternative representations are the HSV system of specifying hue-saturation-value triplets (with hue in 0-360 range and saturation and value ranging from 0-1) separated by hyphens (model = *hsv*), or the CMYK system of specifying cyan/magenta/yellow/black quadruples in percent, separated by slashes (model = *cmyk*).

 Categorical CPTs
 ~~~~~~~~~~~~~~~~